CycloneDX/cdxgen/ADVANCED.md

 node bin/cdxgen.js -o bom.json -t c --usages-slices-file usages.json <path to repo>
 ```

-Change 16g to 32g etc for very large projects.
-For linux kernel, a minimum of 128GB is required.
+Change 16g to 32g or above for very large projects.
+For the Linux kernel, a minimum of 128GB is required.